Psychotherapy and Art Therapy

 Utilizes “talk therapy” to develop insight and self-understanding about a range of issues or concerns.
 This can include general stress, anxiety, and feelings of depression.
 Gaining insight about issues that are causing strain or difficulty in one’s life can have a positive impact on coping skills and resilience.

 Art therapy is a form of psychotherapy that utilizes creative means to express thoughts and feelings.
 Just like psychotherapy it can help to understand and manage difficult behaviours, feelings, improve self-esteem and awareness.
 There is no need to be an artist to do art therapy, just the desire to try something creative and self-expressive.

 For more about Talia Singer please visit: Taliasinger.com

-Calling all counselling students, art therapy students, Registered Psychotherapists and Art Therapists!
+Calling art therapy students, psychotherapy students and Registered Psychotherapists and Art Therapists!
 Looking for a clinical supervisor to help you be the best mental health provider you can be?

 Clinical supervision is a requirement for therapists beginning their practice and considered ethical practice for more experienced counsellors as well.
 Supervision can bring a new perspective to your work with clients in identifying dilemmas, finding new approaches, problem-solving, or simply a source of outlet in a high-stress profession.